locationtech/geomesa/docs/user/data_management.rst

     SimpleFeatureType sft = ...
     sft.getUserData().put("table.indexes.enabled", "records,z3");

-If you are using the TypeSafe configuration files to define your simple feature type, you may include a 'user-data' key:
+If you are using TypeSafe configuration files to define your simple feature type, you may include a 'user-data' key:

 .. code-block:: json